vibhore-gupta/interview-questions/README.md

 # interview-questions
-This repo contains interviews questions of the various companies that i appeared in from Jan-2020 till date.
+This repo contains interview questions of the various companies that i appeared in from Jan-2020 till date.